cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 ## Interact via the CLI

-If you recall, Alice's and Bob's balances:
+If you recall, Alice's and Bob's balances have two token denominations.
+Query:

 ```sh
 $ checkersd query bank balances $bob
 ```

-Have two token denominations:
+This returns:

 ```
 balances: